ETERNAL AND IMMORTAL LIFE: POPULAR CONCEPTS VERSUS BIBLICAL REALITY

 "For, behold, the day comes, that shall burn as an oven; and all the proud, yes, and all that do wickedly, shall be stubble: and the day that comes shall burn them up, says the Lord of hosts, that it shall leave them neither root nor branch." . . .
 "And you shall tread down the wicked; for they shall be ashes under the soles of your feet in the day that I shall do this, says the Lord of hosts" (Mal.4:1;3 KJV).

 Malachi does not say whether these wicked individuals are evil spirits or humans.
 What is clear from many other scriptures is that there is a time in the future when both evil spirits and humans who oppose God will be destroyed in a lake of fire, and that those who are destroyed by fire will never live again.
-See our study paper about the resurrection to the second death.
+See chapter 7, The Resurrection to Death.

 "But the fearful, and unbelieving, and the abominable, and murderers, and whoremongers, and sorcerers, and idolaters, and all liars, shall have their part in the lake which burns with fire and brimstone: which is the second death" (Rev.21:8 KJV).
-See also Rev.20:12-15; Heb.9:27).
+See also Rev.20:12-15.